SCOOPABLE WAX RECIPE

 - 7mls of Hazelnut oil (Or any other non pungent base oil)

-- four drops (5%) of Essential OR fragrance oil
+- four drops (5%) of Essential OR fragrance oil (Please refer to the specific fragrance under fragrances as ratios do vary for each fragrance used)

 - Flower Petals - Optional